 FMEA/FMECA

-Failure Modes and Effects Analysis (FMEA) / Failure Modes, Effects and Criticality Analysis (FMECA) shall be performed on the functional and physical design (Functional FMECA and Product FMECA respectively) and, if required by the contract, the processes used to realize the final product (Process FMECA).
+Failure Modes and Effects Analysis (FMEA) / Failure Modes, Effects and Criticality Analysis (FMECA) shall be performed in compliance with ECSS-Q-ST-30-02.

+FMEA/FMECA are performed on the functional and physical design (Functional FMEA/FMECA and Product FMEA/FMECA respectively) and, if required by the contract, the processes used to realize the final product (Process FMECA).

 All potential failure modes shall be identified and classified according to the severity (FMEA) or criticality (FMECA) of their consequences.

 Measures shall be proposed in the analysis and introduced in the product design and in the control of processes to render all such consequences acceptable to the project.